 A benefit of the weaker conditions expressed in A is that A-3 and A-4 allow for covariates outside W to assist in the identification.
-This results in a greater flexibility in allocating covariates for the various adjustments invoked in Equation 14a.
-It also simplifies the process of justifying the assumptions that support these adjustments and leads, in turns, to a simpler overall estimand.
-Specifically, in choosing covariates to deconfound the $\{T, M\} \rightarrow Y$ relationship, one is free to ignore those chosen to deconfound the $T \rightarrow M$ relationship.
+This results in a greater flexibility in allocating covariates for the various adjustments invoked in expression (14a).
+It also simplifies the process of justifying the assumptions supported by these adjustments, and leads, in turns, to a simpler overall estimand.
+Specifically, in choosing covariates to deconfound the $\{T, M\} \rightarrow$ Y relationship one is free to ignore those chosen to deconfound the $T \rightarrow M$ relationship.